Pr1mo-Productions/Oliana/readme.md

 # Hello-AI

-This repo is a single rust binary which excersizes the library [`floneum`](https://github.com/floneum/floneum) to perform important tasks that will eventually go into a more well-thought-out game.
+This repo is a single rust binary which exercises the library [`floneum`](https://github.com/floneum/floneum) to perform important tasks that will eventually go into a more well-thought-out game.

 # Compiling